'We Don't Talk About Bruno' becomes Disney's biggest song in decades

 A Disney+ subscription costs $11.99 CAD/month or $119.99/year and is available on Android and iOS.

-Source: Billboard
+Viua: Billboard